 Downtown is home to an assortment of eclectic art galleries.
 The Art Spirit Gallery stands out as one of the loveliest, with a long, curved interior wall and exposed brick providing an unpretentious setting for exploring works by contemporary, regional artists.
 Cisco’s Gallery’s Native American art and cowboy Western artifact showroom shouldn’t be missed: antique Sioux moccasins, tramp art, and moose antler chandeliers merely scratch the surface of a breathtaking collection.

-Thanks to an intriguing layout that includes the famous “island green” on its 14th hole (above right), the golf course at the Coeur d’Alene Resort, which reopens in April, has helped make the entire region synonomous with golf to serious players.
+Thanks to an intriguing layout that includes the famous “island green” on its 14th hole (above right), the golf course at the Coeur d’Alene Resort has helped make the entire region synonymous with golf to serious players.
 Once named “America’s most beautiful resort golf course” by Golf Magazine, its meticulously manicured fairways and greens follow the contours of the lake’s shore, and groups are accompanied by a forecaddie for insider tips on the best approach to each hole.

 In summer, long-time visitors know to come early to avoid long lines for the hand-patted slider-style burgers at iconic Hudson’s Hamburgers, a locally loved landmark that dates back to 1907.
 After a day of boating, dock alongside another dining landmark, The Cedars Floating Restaurant, buoyed by 600,000 pounds of concrete encased Styrofoam.
 Cedars, which opened in 1965, puts a Northwest spin on classic steak and seafood, offering dishes such as honey-glazed planked salmon.

 —Written by Jennifer Burns Bright, last updated in September 2022.